Adjustment of Status Checklist

 In addition to having a thorough AOS USCIS, an immigration attorney familiar with USCIS in Atlanta can provide valuable additional information.
 Developing a relationship with a reputable law firm early in the process can help you throughout answering the questions.

 What Is Included With an AOS Checklist?

 What documents are needed when completing an adjustment of status or AOS checklist?
-Much like with any immigration process, it helps to be totally prepared prior to submitting any forms.
+Much like with any immigration process, it helps to be totally prepared before submitting any forms.

 Below is a list of documents you will likely require, but be sure to follow the most up-to-date instructions from USCIS or your immigration attorney.

 - Form I-485

-- Two photos of yourself that adhere to the photo guidelines
+- Two photos of yourself (passport-style) that adhere to the photo guidelines

 - Your green card petition approval notice